martinmugnier/martinmugnier.github.io/_pages/about.md

 My research focuses on identification and estimation of nonlinear panel data models.
 I am particularly interested in the use of high-dimensional statistics and machine learning tools to solve such problems.

-I am co-organizer of the [Statistics•Econometrics•Machine-Learning](https://statecoml.github.io/) seminar at CREST, as well as the internal *Firms and Market (Ph.D.)* seminar.
+I am co-organizer of the [Statistics•Econometrics•Machine-Learning](https://statecoml.github.io/) seminar at CREST.

 **Contact:** [martin[dot]mugnier[at]ensae[dot]fr](mailto:martin.mugnier@ensae.fr).